hippylib/hippylibx/CONTRIBUTING.md

 By submitting a pull request, you are affirming the [Developer's Certificate of Origin](#developers-certificate-of-origin-11) at the end of this file.
 ### Quick Summary

-- We encourage you to [join the hIPPYlib organization](#hippylib-organization) and create development branches off `hippylibx:master`.
+- We encourage you to [join the hIPPYlib organization](#hippylib-organization) and create development branches off `hippylibx:main`.
 - Please follow the [developer guidelines](#developer-guidelines), in particular with regards to documentation and code styling.
-- Pull requests should be issued toward `hippylibx:master`.
+- Pull requests should be issued toward `hippylibx:main`.
 Make sure to check the items off the [Pull Request Checklist](#pull-request-checklist).
-- After approval, hIPPYlib developers merge the PR in `hippylibx:master`.
+- After approval, hIPPYlib developers merge the PR in `hippylibx:main`.
 - Don't hesitate to [contact us](#contact-information) if you have any questions.

 ### GitHub Workflow